-MUSIC 20805206 Class Voice 2 1 Credits/Units
+MUSIC 20805205 Class Voice 1 Credits/Units

-Class Voice 2 is a continuation course in fundamentals of singing which includes principles of voice production, correct breathing, tone placement, resonance, articulation and song interpretation.
+Class Voice is a fundamental course in singing which includes principles of voice production, anatomy of the larynx, breathing for singing, tone placement, resonance, articulation, and song interpretation.
 Open to all college students.
-No auditions.